Homeowners and Bats

 Maintain your box.
 Clean out wasp nests in winter, and check to see that the caulking is still functioning.

 Bat house plans can be found on many websites.
-Start with Bat Conservation International (www.batcon.org) to see more details of the best houses, then find the plan or already built house that suits you. <back to top of page>
+Start with Bat Conservation International (www.batcon.org) to see more details of the best houses, then find the plan or already built house that suits you.

 Bat guano accumulates under bat colonies.
 This can be a problem in barns and other outbuildings where equipment is stored.
 To protect your bats and your stuff, consider creating a ceiling between the roof and your stuff.
 One barn owner has rigged up a tarp flat above his tractor.
 The tarp catches the guano from the bats.
 The tarp is held up with ropes that allow the tarp to be lowered back down to the floor, but remain flat while doing so.
 This means the tarp can be cleaned off periodically and the accumulated guano used in the gardens as a great fertilizer.

 When handling large amounts of guano, such as when cleaning off these tarps, wear gloves and a mask to protect yourself.
 If the guano has accumulated for a while, it can grow a fungus called Histoplasma capsulatum, which causes a disease called histoplasmosis.
 This is a respiratory disease.
 Wear a respirator if you are cleaning up large amounts of bat guano.
-This disease also occurs in accumulated bird droppings, such as in poultry houses. <back to top of page>
+This disease also occurs in accumulated bird droppings, such as in poultry houses.

 Bats can carry rabies, so it is important not to handle bats with your bare hands.
 Not many bats have rabies, but it is best to be cautious.
 Bats in your house would prefer to fly out, so open any outside windows and doors to the room where the bat is, and leave the room, closing any interior doors behind you and turning off the lights.

 Bats have two strategies to survive the winter.
 Three of our bat species fly south.
 Five of our bats hibernate, mostly in caves and mines.
 One, the big brown bat, also hibernates in buildings.
-People sometimes big brown bats flying outside on warm days, looking for a quick snack.
+People sometimes see big brown bats flying outside on warm days, looking for a quick snack.
 If you see bats flying in a neighborhood or other developed area, they are likely big brown bats.

 Some bats flying outside may be a victim of white-nose syndrome, a new disease that is affecting bats as they hibernate in caves and mines.
 A white fuzzy fungus grows on their faces, wings and tail, and caused them to wake up from hibernation more often than they would normally during the winter.
 They use up their stored fat much more quickly and become emaciated.
 Some fly out of the hibernacula in search of food, but are doomed.
-Click here for more information about white-nose syndrome.

 As early as late March, some bats may decide to emerge from hibernacula to seek food, but most wait until mid-April.